mami-project/pathspider/doc/intro.rst

-PATHspider plugins are built by extending an abstract class that implements the core behaviour, with functions for the configurator, workers, observer, and matcher.
+PATHspider plugins are built by extending an abstract class that implements the core behaviour, with functions for the configurator, workers, observer, and merger.
+There are three main abstract classes that can be extended by plugins:

-There are two configurator functions: ``config_zero`` and ``config_one``, run by the configurator to prepare for each attempted connection mode.
-Where system-wide configuration is not required, the configurator provides the semaphore-based locking functions.
-This makes the workers aware of the current configuration allowing the connection functions to change based on the current configuration mode.

-There are three connection functions: ``pre_connect``, ``connect`` and ``post_connect``.  ``connect`` is the only required function.
-The call to this function is synchronised by the configurator.
-The ``pre_connect`` and ``post_connect`` functions can preconfigure state and perform actions with the connections opened by the ``connect`` function without being synchronised by the configurator.
-This can help to speed-up release of the semaphores and complete jobs more efficiently.
-These actions can also perform data gathering functions, for example, a traceroute to the host being tested.
+:class:`pathspider.sync.SynchronizedSpider`,
+:class:`pathspider.desync.DesynchronizedSpider` and
+:class:`pathspider.forge.ForgeSpider`.

+Depending on the type of plugin being created, these abstract classes are extended to include logic for generating the active measurement traffic.

-Plugins can implement arbitrary functions for the observer function chain.
-These track the state of flows and build flow records for different packet
-classes: The first chain handles setup on the first packet of a new flow.
+Plugins can implement arbitrary functions for the observer function chain, or reuse library functions for some functionality.
+These track the state of flows and build flow records for different packet classes: The first chain handles setup on the first packet of a new flow.
 Separate chains chains for IP, TCP and UDP packets to allow different behaviours based on the IP version and transport protocol.

-The final plugin function is the merger function.
-This takes a job record from a worker and a flow record from the observer and merges the records before passing the merged record back to PATHspider.
+The final plugin function is the combiner function.
+This takes a list of merged job records and flow records to produce "path conditions" before passing the final job record back to PATHspider for output.